seginushq/sandbox/README.md

 Hello!!World!!

-I'm a teacher.
+I'm a member of seginus.'
-You are student.